 Unlike the previous two entries in this guide, the Terraria Overhaul mod doesn’t attempt to change the game on any other level than the basic one.
 What it does is focus on improving what you’ve already got going on in-game and boy howdy, does it do that.
 It’s a huge undertaking and one that works brilliantly well, upgrading everything from guns to enemy A.I and all points in-between.
 It even adds in seasons for good measure, and for that reason alone, you should download it.

 If Tremor is the Daddy of Terraria mods, then Thorium is the Daddy plus one.
 Thorium does everything that Tremor does but cranks it up to 11 before smashing its guitar to pieces and setting it on fire.
 It’s such a huge mod with so much going on that it has its own separate Wiki to help guide you through it.
 Nuff said.

 Super Terraria World

-It may have been around for a while now and has stiff competition from Tremor and Thorium but Super Terraria World gives ou one thing that those two mods don't.
-It's a standalone MMORPG and if that sounds like the kind of Terraria world you'd like to be part of then I don't blame you.
-It's also huge as it connects all the worlds together, giving you more than enough scope for adventuring outside of the usual restrictions.
-Super Terraria World is great fun, though there have been no sightings of anyone even resembling Mario as of yet.
+It may have been around for a while now and has stiff competition from Tremor and Thorium, but Super Terraria World gives ou one thing that those two mods don’t.
+It’s a standalone MMORPG, and if that sounds like the kind of Terraria world you’d like to be part of, then I don’t blame you.
+It’s also tremendous because it connects all the worlds, giving you more than enough scope for adventuring outside of the usual restrictions.
+Super Terraria World is excellent fun, though there have been no sightings of anyone even resembling Mario as of yet.